tezzoss/tezzoss/README.md

 - 👋 Hi, I’m @tezzoss
 - 👀 I’m interested in coding and learning new things.
-- 🌱 I’m currently learning discord.py and Flask
+- 🌱 I’m currently learning discord.py
 - 💞️ I’m looking to collaborate on anything really
 - 📫 How to reach me.
-Discord: tezzo#0001
+Discord: tezzo#6641